turbopro/ExData_Plotting1/CourseProject1/README.md

 2. Unzip the downloaded file to your current working directory

-3. Download the 'plotn.R' files to your current working directory
+3. Download the 'plotN.R' and 'readSubsetData.R' files to your current working directory

-4. Source the requisite 'plotn.R'
+4. Source the requisite 'plotN.R'

-5. Run the function with the same name, 'plotn()', to create the related 'plotn.png' file
+5. Run the function with the same name, 'plotN()', to create the related 'plotN.png' file

 ####NOTES: